sebastienroy/measurement_remote_app/README.md

     "eventType": "shutterOpenTime",
     "value": 1234,
     "unit": "microsecond"
+    "calibration": -48
     }
  ```
+ *NB: the data are streamed in a single line, each of them separated by LINE_FEED characters.
+The above example is represented multiline for readability purpose*
  - The application shall ignore data from the stream that is not in json format
  - The application shall ignore data from the stream that contains no relevant or incomplete information
 # Minimum Valuable Product (MVP)